 If exploring is on the agenda, why not check out some of the local villages.
 Each one is unique but equally as charming and definitely worth the visit.
 Each town and village is packed full of history and fascinating facts, and there are plenty of antique and independent shops to keep you amused for hours.

-Stow-on-the-Wold - Stow-on-the-Wold is a delightful market town and along with Moreton in Marsh, perhaps the best known of the small Cotswolds towns.
-Stow-on the-Wold is the highest of the Cotswold towns standing exposed on 800 feet high Stow Hill at a junction of seven major roads, including the Roman Fosse Way.
+Stow-on-the-Wold - Stow-on-the-Wold is a delightful market town and along with Moreton-in-Marsh, perhaps the best known of the small Cotswolds towns.
+Stow-on the-Wold is the highest of the Cotswold towns standing exposed on 800-feet high Stow Hill at a junction of seven major roads, including the Roman Fosse Way.

-Woodstock - The town has an active local business community and makes provision for the everyday needs of visitors and residents alike: Post Office, bank, supermarket, newsagent, cafés, restaurants, galleries and a wide range of shops are all situated in the town centre.
+Woodstock - The town has an active local business community and makes provision for the everyday needs of visitors and residents alike: bank, supermarket, newsagent, cafés, restaurants, galleries and a wide range of shops are all situated in the town centre.
 The local people are always willing to assist visitors with honesty and a smile.
 Woodstock is a safe place to be.
 Walking around at any time of day or night will allow you to enjoy the experience of being in a typical old English town.

-It is almost impossible to visit Minster Mill and to not enjoy the history around us.
+It is almost impossible to visit Minster Mill and not enjoy the history around us.
 The village of Old Minster is full of character and you can find all the interesting facts in the book of ‘Old Minster’ (please ask Reception if you would like a copy).

 Bodleian Library - Oxford's Bodleian Library is one of the oldest public libraries in the world and possibly the most impressive you'll ever see.
 First opened to scholars in 1602, it incorporates an earlier library built by the University in the 15th century to house books donated by Humfrey, Duke of Gloucester.
 Since 1602 it has expanded to keep pace with the ever-growing accumulation of books, papers and other materials, but the core of the old buildings has remained intact.
 A regular programme of guided tours of the Old Bodleian Library allows visitors to see inside its historic rooms including the 15th-century Divinity School, medieval Duke Humfrey's Library, and the impressive Radcliffe Camera.